 - Display immediately when the page loads: The content is shown to the customer as soon as they visit one of the selected pages.
 If this option is enabled, the other triggers will be disabled to prevent repeat showings.

-- Display after X: The content is shown to the customer after the allotted time.
+- Display after X: The content appears to the customer after the allotted time.

 - Display on X% page scroll: The content is shown to the customer after they scroll a certain percentage of the page.